lasseebert/swm/README.md

 Some command line tools are needed:

  - xdotool (for getting window id of current window)
- - wmctrl (for moving and reizing windows)
+ - wmctrl (for moving and resizing windows)
  - xdpyinfo (for getting screen dimensions)
  - xwininfo (for getting window information)